Another top five for Ko, Lee goes low in Canada

 "But I'm trying to focus on my game and see what else I can do better and kind of take it day by day."

-Meanwhile, Danny Lee is set for a decent payday after shooting 65 at the final round of the Canadian Open to move inside the top 15.
+Meanwhile, Danny Lee had his third top 10 finish of the season after shooting 65 in the final round of the Canadian Open.

-Lee sits at nine-under in share of 12th spot with players still on the course, which should see him earn north of US$200,000.
-Rory McIlroy currently leads at 18-under, two shots ehad of Tony Finau and Justin Thomas.
+Lee finished at nine-under in a share of 10th spot to earn US$237,000.
+Rory McIlroy won the event at 19-under on the back of a final round 62, for his 21st victory on the PGA Tour.

 Englishman Justin Rose flirted with a 59 before a bogey on the 18th hole saw him card a 10-under 60.